 Do you want a product where you can put in money without caps on the contribution, or are you looking for one where you can make frequent withdrawals?

 With a pension, you can deposit only up to a certain amount of money per year.
 There’s also a cap of 1.05 million quid on pensions.
 Having more than this will attract a fine.
 Additionally, you can’t withdraw from that pension until you attain the agreed-upon retirement age.

 Individual savings accounts are a bit more flexible here.
 You can make deposits and withdrawals at any time, and the limit on the amount of money you can deposit is on an annual basis.
 It means that there’s no limit on the total amount you can accumulate over time.

 Both the pension and ISA come with attractive incentives to save your money without paying it all to the taxman.
 If you opt to set money aside in a pension fund, you get tax relief, and the government will 25% back.
 Simply put, if you put in 100 quid, the government top you up with 25 quid.
 The percentage can even be as high as 31% for higher taxpayers.
 However, with pensions, when you finally collect your money, you will need to fork over some income tax.

 Let me explain:

 With ISA’s, the amount of money that will go to your account will have already been taxed.
 The interest acquired, on the other hand, won’t attract any taxes.
 Therefore, the amount of money you see in the account is what you can access.
 However, unlike pensions, the government won’t add to your money.

-The money paid into both the ISA and pensions are invested in various ways.
-With an ISA, you find that you can invest in stocks, shares, real estate, and even peer to peer lending.
+The money paid into both the ISA and pensions is invested in various ways.
+With an ISA, you find that you can invest in stocks, shares, real estate, and even peer-to-peer lending.
 The option here is limitless.
 With pensions, however, things are a bit more rigid.
 Unless you opt for a self-invested personal pension, your investment options are limited to what your pension provider offers.